quant12345/WEB/README.md

 JavaScript is used to get an index, to set a description for each slide(description is extracted from an array of strings).

-Site itself is located at the following [address](https://quant12345.github.io/index.html)
+Site itself is located at the following [address.](https://quant12345.github.io/index.html)

+For gif files to work correctly, use browsers: Chromium or Opera.